-6.1 A listed entity should provide information about itself and its governance to investors via its website.
+A listed entity should provide information about itself and its governance to investors via its website.

 Rex places a high priority on communications with its Shareholders.
-Although the Company does not have a standalone communications policy, it considers that its Continuous Disclosure Policy, together with disclosure through the following means, promotes effective communications with shareholders:
+Although the Company does not have a standalone communications policy, it considers that its Continuous Disclosure Policy, together with disclosure through the following means, promotes effective communications with Shareholders:

-- disclosures made to the ASX; - providing a copy of its annual report to all requesting shareholders; - notice of meeting and explanatory memorandum in relation to resolutions to be put to a vote of shareholders; - encouraging shareholder participation at AGMs; - investors and stakeholders are encouraged to send enquires or subscribe to the Company's electronic mailing list via its website;
+- disclosures made to the ASX - providing a copy of its annual report to all requesting Shareholders - notice of meeting and explanatory memorandum in relation to resolutions to be put to a vote of Shareholders - encouraging Shareholder participation at AGMs - investors and stakeholders are encouraged to send enquires or subscribe to the Company's electronic mailing list via its website - responding to communications from Shareholders and other stakeholders in a timely and responsive manner provision of all information regarding the Company and its governance on its website.
+In particular, Rex uses its website to make available to Shareholders information regarding its business, including copies of its Annual Report, financial reports, market releases and current activities.

-- > responding to communications from shareholders in a timely and responsive manner; and - provision of all information regarding the Company and its governance on its website.
-In particular, Rex uses its website to make available to shareholders information regarding its business, including copies of its Annual Report, financial reports, market releases and current activities.
+6.2 Investor relations program

-6.2 A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors.
+A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors.

-Whilst Rex has not established a formal investor relations program at this time, the Company has established effective communication with investors though the communication channels described above (refer to 6.1).
-The Company responds to queries received, however, in accordance with its continuous disclosure obligations, all information provided is subject to what is available in the public domain.
+While Rex is yet to establish a formal investor relations program, the Company has established effective communication with investors though the communication channels described above (refer to 6.1).
+The Company responds to queries in accordance with its continuous disclosure obligations, all information provided is subject to what is available in the public domain.